-- Keep yourself and others calm. - Quickly proceed outside the building to the announced safe area using the planned evacuation route.
-(Safe area is treed island in the front parking lot or the dumpster enclosure in the parking lot) - If you have personal belongings near your person, take personal belongs with you. - Close doors as you leave.
-If possible, unplug or disable any device that could make a dangerous situation even worse. - Instructors will take the Attendance Sheet/Book for correct head count. - Check with Campus Director (or person in charge), who will take a head count from the instructors. - Wait for instructions from emergency response personnel.
+- Keep yourself and others calm. - Quickly proceed outside the building to the announced safe location (Street light at the SW side of the parking lot) using the planned evacuation route. - o If you have personal belongings near your person, take personal belongs with you. - Close doors as you leave.
+If possible, unplug or disable any device that could make a dangerous situation even worse. - o Instructors will take the Attendance Sheet/Book for correct head count. - Report immediately to the designated "safe area" located at the streetlight at the SW side of the parking lot. - o Check with Lynn Mizanin, Campus Director, who will take a head count from the instructors. - Wait for instructions from emergency response personnel.
 Do not re-enter the building until told it is safe to do so.

-The safe area for the staff and students is designated as the parking lot island containing the small trees toward the front of the Comfort Inn in the front parking lot and/or the dumpster enclosure area at end of the parking lot area at the back of the campus close to rear of the Shepherd State University building.
+The safe area for the staff, faculty, and students is designated as streetlight at the far SW side of the parking lot.
 This will provide room for emergency vehicles in the front of the campus and back of the campus.